CivicActions/ssp-toolkit/README.md

 This repository contains documents and scripts that can be used to create and maintain a System Security Plan (SSP) as required by the [Risk Management Framework (RMF) version 1](https://csrc.nist.gov/publications/detail/sp/800-37/rev-1/archive/2014-06-05).
 Included are examples of SSP "front matter", control implementation statements (as defined in [NIST SP 800-53r4](https://nvd.nist.gov/800-53/Rev4/) along with the Privacy Overlay), and a collection of appendices.

-We understand that version 2 of the [Risk Management Framework for Information Systems and Organizations: A System Life Cycle Approach for Security and Privacy (RMFv2)](https://csrc.nist.gov/publications/detail/sp/800-37/rev-2/final) has been released and we are planning to update this repository to include the controls as defined in [NIST SP 800-53r5 (draft)](https://csrc.nist.gov/publications/detail/sp/800-53/rev-5/draft) as this is finalized.
+We understand that version 2 of the [Risk Management Framework for Information Systems and Organizations: A System Life Cycle Approach for Security and Privacy (RMFv2)](https://csrc.nist.gov/publications/detail/sp/800-37/rev-2/final) has been released, and we are planning to update this repository to include the controls as defined in [NIST SP 800-53r5 (draft)](https://csrc.nist.gov/publications/detail/sp/800-53/rev-5/draft) as this is finalized.

-Control templates are in machine readable ([OpenControl](https://github.com/opencontrol/)) YAML files.
+Control templates are in machine-readable ([OpenControl](https://github.com/opencontrol/)) YAML files.
 The intention is to enable these files to be updated automatically by gathering evidence on the state of the running system.

 ### System Security Plan sections